JDRJ-io/bibleresearcher/client/important_docs/DMCA.md

----

 # **DMCA Takedown Policy**

-Anointed.io respects the intellectual property rights of others and expects our community to do the same.
+Anointed.io (operated by SongsFromGod LLC) respects the intellectual property rights of others and expects our community to do the same.
 In accordance with the Digital Millennium Copyright Act (DMCA), 17 U.S.C. §512, we have adopted the following policy for handling copyright infringement claims.

 ---